NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 ```powershell
 1..255 | % {echo "10.10.10.$_"; ping -n -1 10.10.10.$_ | Select-String ttl; }
 ```
-(We ping 1 type to each address, get all those with replies with "ttl" to know with IP addresses have hosts responding to pings)
+(We ping 1 time to each address, get all those with replies with "ttl" to know with IP addresses have hosts responding to pings)

 Or conduct a TCP Port scan in a similar manner:
 ```powershell